rdz-oss/BattyBirdNET-Pi/README.md

 * Thanks to the Animal Sound Archive Berlin, ChiroVox, NABAT and XenoXanto databases and individual data donors:
 Kelvin R. (UK), Guillaume M. (FR), Svardsten L. (SE), Zinck R. (GER).
 * Thank you for your great work at testing Kelvin!
+* Thank you @spambake and Bill from Pixcams Inc for your support in getting the US version up to shape!
 * Thank you community for tips and testing!
 Your help is much appreciated!

 ### References